vdmerweandre/DEAT/README.md

 In the poc, a default list of example accounts for each category were seeded, but more can be added.

 #### Journal entries
-A  business transaction (a journal entry) includes at least 1 x source and 1 x destination account and an amount such that the following equation always balances.
+A  business transaction (a journal entry) includes at least 1 x source and 1 x destination account and an amount such that the following equation always balances:

 `Assets (A) + Expenses (E) = Liabilities (L) + Equity (C) + Income (I)`

 * Debits represents money flowing into an account